Mental Health Facilities Rockford, IL

 William S Middleton Va Hospital Rockford Va Primary Care Clinic

-William S Middleton Va Hospital Rockford Va Primary Care Clinic is a mental health facility in Rockford, IL, located at 816 Featherstone Road, in the 61107 zip code.
-William S Middleton Va Hospital Rockford Va Primary Care Clinic provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-William S Middleton Va Hospital Rockford Va Primary Care Clinic provides psychotropic medication, individual psychotherapy and group therapy to seniors 65 or older, young adults and adults.
-William S Middleton Va Hospital Rockford Va Primary Care Clinic also supports people with PTSD, people requiring dual diagnosis treatment and veterans.
-Some other services available at William S Middleton Va Hospital Rockford Va Primary Care Clinic include family psychoeducation, chronic disease/illness management and court-ordered outpatient treatment.
+William S Middleton Va Hospital Rockford Va Primary Care Clinic is a mental health clinic in Rockford, IL, located at 816 Featherstone Road, 61107 zip code area.
+William S Middleton Va Hospital Rockford Va Primary Care Clinic provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
+William S Middleton Va Hospital Rockford Va Primary Care Clinic offers cognitive behavioral therapy, individual psychotherapy and trauma therapy to seniors 65 or older, young adults and adults.
+William S Middleton Va Hospital Rockford Va Primary Care Clinic also supports veterans, people with PTSD and people requiring dual diagnosis treatment.
+Additional services offered at William S Middleton Va Hospital Rockford Va Primary Care Clinic include chronic disease/illness management, family psychoeducation and education services.

 Learn More